jarun/lsstack64/README.md

 15 Apr 2015: After some research, it turns out that x86_64 does NOT save the previous frame's frame pointer in RBP register (other than those compiled without -fomit-frame-pointer in GCC).
 The default optimization level in GCC is O2, which includes -fomit-frame-pointer.
 So the next strategy would be to use libunwind (http://www.nongnu.org/libunwind/).
 **********

-License: While the original utility is GPLv2, the current project is licensed under GPLv3.

 Important links:
 http://sourceforge.net/projects/lsstack/